JHSchlegel/JHSchlegel/README.md

   Built interpretable models for medical diagnosis and employed various machine learning architectures for arrhythmia classification.

-I'm always open to collaborating on interesting research problems at the intersection of machine learning theory and real-world applications.
+I'm always open to collaborating on interesting problems at the intersection of machine learning theory and real-world applications.
 Feel free to reach out!